“Blizzard? What blizzard? It’s 70 degrees outside!” That’s Sheila talking as she looks over my shoulder.

 *Photo by Patti Phillips

 Snow shoveling and heart attacks.
 It seems like every winter we hear stories of otherwise seemingly healthy men, pitching over in the snow.
-Just a few days ago, I read about an off-duty cop (only in his 40s) dying while helping his neighbors dig out around their house.
+Back in 2016, I read about an off-duty cop (only in his 40s) dying while helping his neighbors dig out around their house.

 Good guy on and off the job helping somebody in need, with a tragic ending to the story.
 And he wasn’t the only one.
-More than 30 people nationwide are reported to have died after shoveling snow this year.
+More than 100 people nationwide are reported to have died after shoveling snow each year in the USA.
+Canada numbers are even higher.

 Why does that happen?
 And what can you do to prevent it from happening to you?